 Liberty to Present a Creditor’s Winding Up Petition

 The law permits anyone to present a winding up petition against a company without first requiring the would-be petitioner to establish they are eligible to present and pursue the proposed winding up petition.
 A would-be petitioner is not required to undergo any pre-presentation process of judicial scrutiny, to ensure that that would-be petitioner is in fact eligible to present and pursue the petition.
 The law has long recognised that this leaves the winding up process vulnerable to abuse.
-Unless the court (which, for brevity, shall be labelled the 'Companies Court') has some power to restrain, the process can be used as a device to pressurise a company into paying a debt the company: (a) genuinely and substantially disputes; or (b) against which the company holds a genuine and substantial cross claim (whether qualifying as a set off or not) - the would-be petitioner/petitioner using the threat of harm to the company likely to result from its suppliers/customers knowing of the petition, as leverage/an additional negotiating token, against the company.
+Unless the court (which, for brevity, shall be labelled the 'Companies Court') has some power to restrain, the process can be used as a device to pressurise a company into paying a debt: (a) the company genuinely and substantially disputes; or (b) against which the company can deploy a genuine and substantial cross claim (whether qualifying as a set off or not) - since the would-be petitioner/petitioner will know the threat of harm to the company likely to result from the company's suppliers/customers knowing of the petition, gives the would-be petitioner/petitioner leverage/an additional negotiating token, against the company.

 Right to Apply for Injunction

 Where such an unjustified winding up petition is presented or pursued, this is called an ‘abuse of process’ – it is an abuse of the unconstrained right to present a winding up petition against a company.
 To enable companies facing an unjustified winding up petition to bring the abuse before the courts, the law provides an injunctive jurisdiction to the Companies Court.
 On a company's application, the Companies Court can issue an order prohibiting (i) a would-be petitioner from presenting a winding up petition, or if the petition has already been presented, (ii) the petitioner from taking any further steps on the petition.
-Depending on where the petition has reached, this may mean, prohibiting advertisement of the petition or further prosecution of it, and/or dismissing the petition.
+Depending on where the petition has reached, this may mean, prohibiting advertisement of the petition or further prosecution of it.
+The Companies Court may also go a step further, and strike out the petition.

 Related Jurisdiction - Petition Bound to Fail